VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ## Stats

-LogsQL supports calculating the following stats:
+LogsQL supports calculating the following stats functions:

 - The number of matching log entries.
 Examples:
   - `error | stats count() as errors_total` returns the number of [log messages](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) with the `error` [word](#word).